Port of Zhanjiang: History

 The Port of Zhanjiang was a minor fishing port until the French occupied the area in 1898.
-The French called it Fort Bayard, and hoped to develop it into a free port, however, the area was very impoverished which mitigated against this.
+The French called it Fort Bayard, and hoped to develop it into a free port, however, the area was very impoverished which militated against this.
 The French remained in charge until the Japanese conquered the area in 1943 during World War II.
 After the war it was returned to the French but General Charles de Gaulle signed it over to China in 1946.

 In 1984 it was made an open city, inviting foreign investment and stimulating international industrial development.

-Port Infrastructure
+Port infrastructure

 Since 1999 the three main construction projects have been the implementation of the 300,000 ton crude oil terminal in 2002, the 250,000-ton iron ore terminal in 2005 and the deep-water channel.
 Vessels up to 280 thousand DWT can be accommodated at the port.
 In 2006, the port handled over 35.5 million tons of general cargo, 182 thousand TEUs in containers and more than 50 million tons of domestic cargoes.